Skip to content

 What is the best breathing technique before a meeting?

-Box breathing (4-4-4-4) is a strong default — used by Navy SEALs and surgeons — because the equal phases create a fast, stable rhythm.
-If you prefer a softer approach, coherent 5-5 breathing is equally effective and easier for beginners.
+Box breathing (4-4-4-4) is a strong default because the equal phases create a simple, stable rhythm.
+If you prefer a softer approach, coherent 5-5 breathing is gentle and easier for beginners.

 What if I only have 30 seconds before my meeting starts?

 Do one extended exhale: breathe in for 4 counts, breathe out for 8.
-One round of that ratio is enough to engage the vagus nerve and take the edge off.
+One round of that ratio can give your body a slowing cue and take the edge off.

 References